NBC 2020 overview

 The National Building Code of Canada 2020 (NBC 2020) is a model code that sets minimum requirements for the design and construction of buildings across Canada.
 It was developed by the Canadian Commission on Building and Fire Codes (CCBFC) and published by the National Research Council of Canada (NRC).
 Provinces and territories adopt it with or without amendments, at which point it becomes law in that jurisdiction.

 Yes.
-NBC 2020 is listed as the primary resource for every category in ExAC Section 2 on Examitect's ExAC study plan, covering all 24 competencies from code navigation and occupancy classification through fire safety, accessibility, spatial separation, structural coordination, and building envelope performance.
-It is not listed as a primary resource for Sections 1, 3, or 4.
+NBC 2020 is listed as the primary reference for every category in ExAC Section 2 on Examitect's ExAC study plan, covering all 24 competencies from code navigation and occupancy classification through fire safety, accessibility, spatial separation, structural coordination, and building envelope performance.
+It is not listed as a primary reference for Sections 1, 3, or 4.

 Division A establishes the compliance framework, the code's five objectives, and the functional statements that link Division B provisions to those objectives.
 Division B contains the acceptable solutions, the technical requirements most architects work from directly.
 Division C contains the administrative provisions that adopting jurisdictions frequently customize.